-SITE ID LOCATION DESCRIPTION OF LOCATION RATIONALE GWWNS#1 North side of reservation Baseline data GWWNS#2 Approximately 1,300 feet from northwestern edge of San Luis Rey River This would be by Tribal Ballfield This area is developed with tribal community homes, Private enterprises and is downgradient of wastewater treatment plant.
-To determine if water quality could be affected by ongoing practices in wellhead recharge area.
+SITE ID LOCATION DESCRIPTION OF LOCATION RATIONALE GWWNS#1 North side of Reservation North side of reservation A location representative of waters exiting the Reservation Baseline data GWWNS#2 Approximately 1,300 feet from northwestern edge of San Luis Rey River This would be by Tribal Ballfield This area is developed with tribal community homes, Private enterprises and is downgradient of wastewater treatment plant.
+To determine if water quality could be affected by ongoing practices in the approximate wellhead recharge area.
 All development in this area uses underground septic systems.
+Baseline data GWWNS#3 Approximately 850 feet from northwestern edge of San Luis Rey river This area is developed with tribal community homes, Private enterprises and is downgradient of wastewater treatment plant.
+To determine if water quality could be affected by ongoing practices in the approximate wellhead recharge area.
+All development in this area uses underground septic systems.
 Baseline data

-GWWNS#3 Approximately 850 feet from This area is developed with tribal community To determine if water quality could be affected by northwestern edge of San Luis Rey homes, Private enterprises and is downgradient of ongoing practices in wellhead recharge area.
-All river wastewater treatment plant. development in this area uses underground septic systems.
-Baseline data a.
-Ammonia